-PERM NOTAM will only be accepted from the AIP Responsible Person or AIP Nominee for the listed Subject Owner (refer to the Data Originators Custodians document and the Data Product Specification issued for your operations).
+PERM NOTAM must only be requested by the AIP Responsible Person or AIP Nominee for the listed Subject Owner (refer to the Data Originators Custodians document and the Data Product Specification issued for your operations).

 PERM NOTAM will remain valid until it is incorporated into the appropriate documentation, after which it will be cancelled by the NOTAM Office.
 No further notification from the originator is required.